David Bowie Facts

 In the following years, the world met many other David Bowie characters as well.
 Characters such as The Thin White Duke, Jareth – The Goblin King, Halloween Jack, and so on.

-6. Gave controversial statements on fascism & Nazism
+6. Gave controversial statements on Fascism & Nazism

 This David Bowie fact is somewhat a continuation of the previous two facts.
 Why?
 Because it’s directly related to one of the characters he created at the time –The Thin White Duke.